ahmad-alismail/SHAP-Cheatsheet/README.md

 - **Feature Dependence (🔍)**: Examine how different features interact within the model.
 - **What If (❓)**: Conduct 'What-If' analyses to understand how changes in feature values could affect predictions.

+You can access a live demo of the app [here](https://shap-explainer.streamlit.app/).

 ## Setup